Snapcart raises $10M to shed light on consumer spending in emerging markets

 Snapchat has raised $4.7 million to date, and this new capital is provided by existing investors Vickers Venture Partners (lead), Wavemaker Partners and SPH Ventures.
 New backers Social Capital, Kickstart Ventures and Endeavor Catalysts have also joined the party.

-Royono said the firm is pouring over due diligence data for over 30 potential destinations for expansion right now.
+Royono said the firm is poring over due diligence data for more than 30 potential destinations for expansion right now.
 (Truly a market researcher.)
 He expects to whittle that list down to just five, and go about launching in those markets over the next couple of years.

-Previously, he maintained the focus was Southeast Asia but now he admits that Snapcart may venture into different parts of the world sooner rather than later.
+Previously, he maintained the focus was Southeast Asia, but now he admits that Snapcart may venture into different parts of the world sooner rather than later.

-“When it comes to new markets, it doesn’t need to be same timezone or continent, we look at similarities between markets,” he told TechCrunch in an interview this week.
+“When it comes to new markets, it doesn’t need to be the same time zone or continent, we look at similarities between markets,” he told TechCrunch in an interview this week.

 The Snapcart CEO declined to be any more specific than that — we did ask, of course — but that is a major objective for this Series A money.
 Other focuses include R&D, and particularly big data and machine learning.
 Royono said the company is launching new products — one of which enables the long tail of small merchants who don’t have a receipt machine to get on its platform — while the battle to perfect the OCR tech it uses to scan receipts and analyze them is an ongoing one that requires additional capital and hires.